httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Added signed 64bit integer type.
 * Drop UTF8, and settle on BCP137 ::EmbeddedUnicodeChar for h1-unicode-string.
 * Change h1_blob delimiter to ":" since "'" is valid t_char

+# Acknowledgements
+{:numbered="false"}

+Many thanks to Matthew Kerwin for his detailed feedback and careful consideration during the development of this specification.